kalviumcommunity/S84_Bhawana_Kumari_Smart_Startup_Pitch_Generator/README.md

 📦 Structured Output	Return data like: { "Problem": ..., "Solution": ..., "Target Market": ..., "SWOT": { ... } }
 🔌 Function Calling	Trigger tools like: generatePitchDeck(slideCount), summarizeIdea(), createPitchVideo(script)

+🚀 Key Features
+📄 Upload Business Idea: Users can submit their startup briefs or business plans as text or PDF.

+🔍 Retrieval-Augmented Generation (RAG): The app intelligently pulls relevant insights from uploaded files and background data to improve the pitch.

+🧠 Smart Prompting: Role-based prompts simulate an expert startup mentor to guide and refine the pitch.

+📦 Structured Output: Returns a clean JSON or visual format for key pitch sections — Problem, Solution, Market, etc.

+🔌 Function Calling: Includes custom actions like generatePitchDeck(), summarizeIdea(), and createSWOT() to automate content generation.

+📤 Export Options: Users can download the pitch deck outline or save structured content for further editing.

 🧾 Example User Flow:
 User uploads a 2-page business idea document.